Facebook Ads Starter Pack for Print-On-Demand 2021

 So, how to narrow down this audience size?

-Let’s look at top 10 of most popular tennis players.
-The trick in here is not to choose to target in the fans of the 3 players from the top, but it’s recommended to target in the 3 players from the bottom of this “top 10” list.
+Let’s look at the top 10 most popular tennis players.
+The trick here is not to choose to target the fans of the 3 players from the top, but it’s recommended to target the 3 players from the bottom of this “top 10” list.
 Why?
-Because there are chances that those people who are fans of the top 3 players, are just following a trend.
-However, those who are fans of 3 players from the bottom list, they probably have better insights in tennis.
-Because, it is assumed that they don’t focus on those who are only on top.
-As a result, you will have better chance in targeting the right audience you need, but still be able to narrow down your audience size.
+Because there are chances that those people who are fans of the top 3 players are just following a trend.
+However, those who are fans of 3 players from the bottom list, probably have better insights into tennis.
+Because it is assumed that they don’t focus on those who are only on top.
+As a result, you will have a better chance of targeting the right audience you need, but still, be able to narrow down your audience size.

 Localize your target audience and ad campaign

-If your target audience includes different information, it is highly recommended that you need to divide them to different ad group.
+If your target audience includes different information, it is highly recommended that you need to divide them into different ad groups.
 For example, they are located in different places.
-Take a look at this Printful ad for California location.
-You can see that from the image that they use, to the title of their link, all include California.
+Take a look at this Printful ad for the California location.
+You can see that from the image that they use to the title of their link, all include California.
 Resulting in this localizing ad, merchants who are lived in this area will tend to feel more assured to use their products.

 You can also consider to create a group of audience for similar people to those who has clicked on “Add to Cart” button on your webstore.
 This is called Lookalike audience.